Trident09/Semester-6/Compiler Design/README.md

 20 March 2024

-1. Write a lex program to count number of words in a text file.
+1. Write a lex program to count number of words in a text file. //done
 2. Write a lex program to identify keywords and convert it into upper-case.
-3. Write a lex program to count number of vowels and consonants.
+3. Write a lex program to count number of vowels and consonants. //done
-4. Write a lex to count the number of identifiers, keywords and digits.
+4. Write a lex to count the number of identifiers, keywords and digits. //done

+- Write a lex program to generate all strings of length seven strings containing 3 consecutive 2 //done
+- Write a lex program to generate all strings till length 5 ending with 11. //done

-Write a Lex program to recongnise floating point numbers.
+Write a Lex program to recognise floating point numbers.